Mobashirahmed/myGIT_cmds_learnings/git_cmds.md

       Now you have to click on shift + ; to type :, then type wq in assosiation with it.
       Now, as you hit the enter button you'll exit the VIM editor.
       And you've successfully inserted your commit message.

+# Create files using git bash
+use touch command to create new files
+syntax: touch file_name.extension

+# Zoom IN and Zoom OUT
+use: 'ctrl + + ' to zoom in
+   And 'ctrl + - ' to zoom out

+# Using git checkout
+syntax: git checkout file_name.extension
+This command will recover the mentioned file